PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 	CG:=System.Collections.Generic;
 	T:=CG.List;

+Types and namespaces can be referenced using their *unqualified name* as long as no other type or namespace share the unqualified name.
+If multiple types and/or namespaces share an unqualified name, referencing the unqualified name will return an array of qualified names sharing the unqualified name.

 ### Calling static methods on types

 Static methods on types are available as method calls using the member operator `.`.
 Parameters in method calls can be included as parameters in the normal fashion: